Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Fireworks Displays from Second Beach

 A few years ago Second Beach in Stanley Park was the main venue for the daytime festivities during the Honda Celebration of Light on all three days of the festival.
-Since 2022, though, the main daytime activities happened at Morton Park at the north end of English Bay Beach (or at least that was the case the past couple of years).
+Beginning in 2022, though, the main daytime activities happened at Morton Park at the north end of English Bay Beach (or at least that was the case the past couple of years).

 The fireworks barge was so far out in the water from English Bay Beach that it was actually not so far from Second Beach.
 It was easy to see from a long stretch of the seawall.
 The barge faced English Bay Beach, though, so it was sort of perpendicular to Second Beach.
 Consequently, when the fireworks made a smiley face, heart or other shape, sometimes all you saw from Second Beach was a line.
 The view, though, was still overall quite impressive.